the-sudipta/Car_Shop_Management_System/README.md

 ## :warning: License

-Distributed under the no License.
-See LICENSE.txt for more information.
+This project is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International Public License - see the [LICENSE](LICENSE) file for details.

 ## :handshake: Contact